firefly-iii/firefly-iii.org/fug-transactions.md

 ## Transfers

 Transfers have no free-format field.
 A transfer can only occur between existing asset accounts.
 But transfers can also be linked to [piggy banks](/piggy-banks/).
 So you could move € 200 to your savings account and have it added to your piggy bank "new couch".

+# Split transactions

+TODO I have to write about those!